 Scrape down the sides of the bowl and the bottom of the mixer to make sure any dry powdered sugar is incorporated.

-You can make flavored royal icing by adding extract to the recipe.
-Peppermint extract is nice during the holidays but be careful not to make it too potent.
-Other extracts to use are almond, orange, lemon, etc. Start by adding 1/2 teaspoon of extract at a time until you reach the desired flavor.
+Add extract: You can easily flavor royal icing by adding extracts.
+Peppermint extract is great during the holidays, but be careful not to make it too strong.
+Other good options include almond, orange, and lemon.
+Start by adding ½ teaspoon at a time until you reach the flavor you like.

-You can also add spices to royal icing but it may change the icing color or leave the icing speckled.
-In the past, I have added cinnamon, vanilla bean paste, or pumpkin pie spice to royal icing.
-Again, start with a small amount at a time and add more as needed.
+Add spices: Spices also work well, but may change the color or leave tiny specks in the icing.
+I’ve added cinnamon, vanilla bean paste, and pumpkin pie spice before.
+As with extracts, start with a small amount and add more as needed.

 Review